 Some started to have an extra income source.
 Whereas others started to grow their existing business or profession.
 There were some who took a passion and built a whole new business on it through their YouTube channel on the blog.

-The creators economy has given rise to people who have made an income more than they made earlier.
-Content creators that became influencers have amassed a good amount of money.
+The creator's economy has given rise to people who have made an income more than they made earlier.
+Content creators who became influencers have amassed a good amount of money.

-To make money in the creators economy one has to be patient.
-Creator has to provide content relevant to the audience and also monetise it.
+To make money in the creator economy one has to be patient.
+The creator has to provide content relevant to the audience and also monetise it.
 Some niches are monetisable whereas other niches are not.
 In case of a niche, a creator is working in is not monetisable then they can go in for ad revenue or sponsorship.

 The increase in income has also influenced the lifestyle.
-Some content creators have improved their lifestyle and also diversify in other things.
+Some content creators have improved their lifestyles and also diversified in other things.